-Defect equations modelling error:

-All defect failure models will have modelling uncertainty (see later Section).

-All failure equations (Refs 4-11) will have an associated uncertainty.
-This uncertainty is usually accommodated by applying a large, single safety factor to the failure calculation.

-Defect sizing errors:

-Historically, sizing errors have been small; most defects were measured directly, 'in the ditch'.
-The use of pigs now requires these uncertainties to be accounted for.

-Operational uncertainties (pressure surges, human error, etc.):

-Operational uncertainties can usually be reduced by good pipeline engineering and management practices, will not give excessive errors (e.g. using specified diameter, SMYS, etc.),

-Material variations (geometry, tensile properties, etc.):

-Variations in material and geometry properties are accommodated by using lower bound, reliable design data that
+- i.
+Defect equations modelling error: - All defect failure models will have modelling uncertainty (see later Section). - All failure equations (Refs 4-11) will have an associated uncertainty.
+This uncertainty is usually accommodated by applying a large, single safety factor to the failure calculation. - ii.
+Defect sizing errors: - Historically, sizing errors have been small; most defects were measured directly, 'in the ditch'.
+The use of pigs now requires these uncertainties to be accounted for. - - Operational uncertainties can usually be reduced by good pipeline engineering and management practices, - iv.
+Material variations (geometry, tensile properties, etc.): - Variations in material and geometry properties are accommodated by using lower bound, reliable design data that will not give excessive errors (e.g. using specified diameter, SMYS, etc.), based on a high resolution pig with a standard deviation of 7.8% wall thickness on depth and 7.8mm on length.